BlueBrain/sphinx-bluebrain-theme/doc/source/usage.rst

 value in ``html_theme_options``, it should be a path (relative to the ``conf.py``) to the ``.git`` folder of the repository.

+You can avoid the version checking when building the documentation using the environmental variable `SPHINX_BLUE_BRAIN_THEME_CHECK_VERSIONS=false`

 Sphinx options
 --------------